 +200 attendees: Who you can expect meet :

 The summit will be of interest to senior managers and decisionmakers in the renewable energy sector.
-Delegates come from right across the renewable energy sector and the wider energy sector with a contingent from overseas.
+Delegates come from right across the sector and the wider energy community with a contingent from overseas.
 Delegates will include:

 - Chief Executives, directors and senior managers in the energy sector